Hockeychik99/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my Skills-GitHub-Pages example
 ---

+This is an example of the skills-github-pages activity.